Viktor Gutić: Ethnic cleansing operations

-Gutić was granted an audience with Pavelić on 5 August.
-During this meeting, he was told he would be transferred to the Ministry of the Interior in Zagreb.
-On 9 August, a farewell banquet was held for Gutić in Banja Luka, and he departed the following day.
+Gutić was granted an audience with Pavelić on 5 August, where Pavelić told him that he would be transferred to the Ministry of the Interior in Zagreb.
+On 9 August, a farewell banquet for Gutić was held in Banja Luka, and he departed the following day.
 News of his new role was publicly announced on 25 August.
 On 17 September, Lieutenant Mirko Beljan was appointed as his successor.
 The following month, Gutić's brother Blaž was removed from his position as police chief and replaced by Božo Dražić.
-Despite these setbacks, Gutić had indebted many local officials and thus retained his position of influence in Banja Luka.
-He continued to visit and spend time there even after August 1941, for example, from December 1941 to April 1942.
+Despite these setbacks, numerous local officials remained indebted to Gutić, maintaining his position of influence in Banja Luka.
+He continued to visit and spend time there even after his deposition, for example, from December 1941 to April 1942.

-To take part in an offensive against Serb insurgents in eastern Bosnia, the Wehrmacht called back its units from Banja Luka on 7 January 1942.
-On Gutić's initiative, a battalion of the Poglavnik's Bodyguard Brigade, which was made up of Croats from Herzegovina and commanded by Captain Nikola Zelić, was transferred from Zagreb to Banja Luka shortly thereafter.
-The local stožernik in Banja Luka was now Mirko Beljan, and the Grand Prefect (veliki župan) was Colonel Ladislav Aleman, a former Austro-Hungarian officer.
+On 7 January 1942, the Wehrmacht called back its units from Banja Luka to take part in an offensive against Serb insurgents in eastern Bosnia.
+Gutić subsequently arranged for a battalion of the Poglavnik's Bodyguard Brigade, which was made up of Croats from Herzegovina and commanded by Captain Nikola Zelić, to be transferred from Zagreb to Banja Luka.
+The position of local stožernik was now held by Mirko Beljan, and that of the Grand Prefect (veliki župan) by Colonel Ladislav Aleman, a former Austro-Hungarian officer.
 Gutić thus officially had no authority in Banja Luka, but because of the networks of influence and patronage he had created over the previous year, he remained the primary decision-maker in the town and its surroundings.
-The decision to kill the Serbs of Drakulić, Šargovac and Motike, villages just north of the city, was made in his house.
+The decision to kill the Serbs of Drakulić, Šargovac and Motike was made in his house.
 According to a contemporary German report, on 6 February 1942, a meeting was held at Petrićevac between Gutić, the jurist Ferdo Stilinović, and many Catholic priests, among them Miroslav Filipović.
-The planners reasoned that gunfire would alert the inhabitants of the targeted villages and help them flee, so it was decided that the killings would be done with blunt instruments and bladed weapons.
+They reasoned that gunfire would alert the inhabitants of the targeted villages and help them flee, so it was decided that the killings would be done with blunt instruments and bladed weapons.
 Between 3:00 a.m. and 4:00 a.m. on 7 February, the Ustaše attacked the villages, as well as the nearby Rakovac mine.
 An estimated 2,370 Serbs were killed in the ensuing massacre.
 The killings were so brutal that reportedly even some local Ustaše officials were left horrified.
-"For Gutić," Latinović and Ožegović write, "this crime was the culmination of his entire policy since April 1941."
+"For Gutić", Latinović and Ožegović write, "this crime was the culmination of his entire policy since April 1941".